getnexusapp/.github/EULA.md

 Nexus does not currently provide automatic cloud synchronization of your notes.

-If Nexus introduces online services, accounts, synchronization, or other network-based features in the future, those features may be governed by additional or updated terms and privacy disclosures.
+If Nexus introduces online services, accounts, synchronization, analytics, or other network-based features in the future, those features may be governed by additional or updated terms and privacy disclosures.

 ---